ennovum/immutably-array/README.md

 ### `push`

-Immutably pushes the given values to the respective part of the input data structure.
+Immutably pushes the given values to the array in the respective part of the input data structure.

 ```
 output = immutably.array.push(input, path, ...values);